e-mergo/qs-emergo-triggers/README.md

 Requests for additional features can be posted in the extension's GitHub repository.
 Depending on your own code samples and the availability of E-mergo developers your request may be considered and included.

 ## Changelog

+#### 1.1.20200713
+- Added Start After and Duration settings for the Time Passed event
+- Added the Log to Console action
+- Fixed the execution of triggers for the Time Passed event to run in parallel
+- Fixed selection of Dual values for the Select Adjacent Value action

 #### 1.0.20200623
 - Updated docs files